 A Happy, Healthy Environment

 The people maketh the office, and if those people are unhappy, unsupported and unengaged, you’ll have a tough time retaining your talent, let alone convincing them to return.

 Creating a happy and healthy working environment is a must, so do away with any bland décor, let the light in, and focus on the health and well-being of your people.

 The best working environments are built on more than carefully selected indoor plants and comfy chairs – they’re built on the strength of their culture.
 But what makes a great culture?
 It’s the biggest of big questions, and there’s not a one-size-fits-all solution.

 Why should your employees swap their five-second commute for a much, much lengthier one?
 Here are some measures you can put in place to help you offer maximum office value.

 Internal talks – Even the very best webinars struggle to compete with a great in-person talk.
-Not only is a superb opportunity to learn and share experiences, but it’s also the ideal time for your people to connect with one another.
-It’s important for your people to get to know the kind of colleagues they’re working with; it can help employees understand the real driving force behind the brand.
+Not only is it a superb opportunity to learn and share experiences, but it’s also the ideal time for your people to connect.
+Your people need to get to know the kind of colleagues they’re working with; it can help employees understand the real driving force behind the brand.

 Lunch and Learn – The value of the lunch and learn cannot be underestimated.
 Providing the food is the best way to go, and if you can combine that with some top-tier training, you’ve got a great deal to go on.
 People generally enjoy the chance to develop their professional skillset, and a free lunch is always a bonus.